CLayer-dev/docs/docs/roadmap/phase-4-expansion.md

 ---

 *Phase 4 establishes Circle Layer as the global leader in blockchain technology, serving millions of users and pioneering the future of decentralized systems.
-Through massive scale, breakthrough innovation, and positive global impact, we fulfill our vision of powering the decentralized economy of tomorrow.*
+Through global scale, breakthrough innovation, and positive global impact, we fulfill our vision of powering the decentralized economy of tomorrow.*